wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/exposing-several-services-as-a-single-service.md

     ![](../../assets/img/tutorials/119132228/119132233.png)

-11. Add a Call mediator and add ChannelingFeeEP from **Defined Endpoints** palette to the empty box adjoining the Call mediator.
+11. Add a Call mediator and add the ChannelingFeeEP endpoint from the **Defined Endpoints** palette to the empty box adjoining the Call mediator.
 12. Add a Property mediator adjoining the Call mediator box to retrieve and store the value sent as `actualFee`.
 13. Access the Property tab of the mediator and specify the following details: